mountrcg/freeaps/README.md

 - not approved for therapy

 # Changes

+Latest version brings significant improvements for Omnipod Dash punps and Dexcom G6 sensors, Looping should be immediate and robust.
+Review in the Statistics Panel (see preferences).
+Dexcom G7 is also supported.

 ## Version
 - 0.2.8b refers to the autoISF version as used in AAPS